TraceabilityInternet/TraceabilityDriver/README.md

 ![](./img/screenshot_diagram02.png)

 > Important to know that currently it will only read up to 10,000 records from each selector statement.
 You must use the memory variables to remember where it last left off and then continue from there.

 # Dashboard
-There is a dashboard landing page that can be viewed that gives some visual insight to the current state, stats, errors, and allows executing the GDST capability test.
+There is a dashboard landing page that can be viewed that gives some visual insight to the current state, stats, errors.
+The GDST capability test can also be executed from the dashboard.

 ![](./img/screenshot_dashboard01.png)